lukaschoebel/LUMOS/README.md

 # LUMOS

-> Happiness can be found, even in the darkest of times, if one only remembers to turn on the light.
+> Harry took out his wand, murmured, "Lumos!" and a tiny light appeared at the end of it, just enough to let them watch the path for signs of spiders
 > **J. K. Rowling**

-Turning on the light is the objective of this repository.
+Named after the light-giving spell in the Harry Potter books, the objective of this repository is turning on the light.
 Here, I want to collect useful things that should be remembered.
 (WIP)

 ## Content